webmavens/auto-google-recaptcha/README.md

 - If you don't want to add the reCAPTCHA to any form in frontend then add `data-no-captcha` attribute to form tag and it will exclude that form from rendering the reCAPTCHA.
 You can use this feature with `allowed_methods` config to completly exclude any form from reCAPTCHA validation.

+---

+### Ajax Config

+- This prebuilt JS also add captcha to all ajax requests.

+- If you don't want to add the reCAPTCHA to any ajax request in frontend then add `disabledisableCaptcha: true` attribute to ajax options and it will exclude that request from adding the reCAPTCHA.
+You can use this feature with `allowed_methods` config to completly exclude any ajax request from reCAPTCHA validation.

+---

+### Manual reCAPTCHA

 - You can also add google reCAPTCHA to any form manually if needed:

 1. Create a div with data-size="invisible".